Lesterpaintstheworld/terminal-velocity/story/act2/act2_scenes.md

 ## Chapter 6: New Rules
 - **Scene 1**: AI Governance Protocols
-  - Focus on the establishment of new protocols for AI behavior and the ethical implications of AI decisions.
+  - Focus on the establishment of new protocols for AI behavior, discussing the ethical implications and challenges faced by the committee.
 - **Scene 2**: Ethics Committee Meeting
-  - Discussion on the ethical implications of AI decisions and the challenges faced by the committee.
+  - Discussion on the ethical implications of AI decisions, emphasizing the challenges faced by the committee.
 - **Scene 3**: Isabella's Decision
   - Isabella faces a critical choice regarding her future and the direction of AI governance.